 These people are emotionally draining and increases stress.
 They are like the Nazgul from The Lord of the Rings series.
 They literally suck out your energy – mind, body and soul.

 When I started hanging out with these toxic people, it began with the thought of me wanting to help them out with their issues, depressions, etc. because they were my friends and I wanted to be there for them in their darkest times.
-But as time goes by, I realized that helping out them is not really helping them out, rather, just feeding them more.
-No matter how hard you try to help people, it will only ended up a waste if they don’t want to help themselves.
-And in the end, it will only hurt you both and will add to your emotional stress.
+But as time goes by, I realized that helping out them is not really helping them out, rather, just feeding their dependencies on other people more.
+Sometimes, no matter how hard you try to help people, it will only ended up a waste if they don’t want to help themselves.
+And in the end, it will only hurt you both and will also add to your emotional stress.

 For some of my friends, however, I didn’t even realize they were the toxic kind until it came to the point where it became unbearable for me.
-Depression was eating me slowly.
-There were several times when I feel really terrible, depressed about everything and that nothing ever goes right.
-I don’t feel like doing anything at all and I felt bad about myself and started self-blaming for a lot of things as well as the things I cannot control.
+I felt really heavy in my heart.
+There were several times when I feel really terrible and about everything and that nothing ever goes right.
+I felt bad about myself and started self-blaming for a lot of things as well as the things I cannot control.
+I don’t even feel like doing anything at all – I just wanted to sleep everything away.
+I thought I was really really tired.

-Thankfully, I’m more of the logical type than the emotional one.
-I thought that I wanted to change.
-I thought of doing this in a procedural way like starting with identifying the cause of my depression and the things I should do to improve it.
+So I started reading stuff about depression and consulted my doctor afterwards.
+With a few people helping me, we tried to sort out my feelings slowly.
+In the end, I thought that I wanted to change.
+I thought of doing this in a more procedural way like starting with identifying the cause of my depression and the things I should do to improve my mental state.

-Then I figured out that most of my depression is because of being around toxic people.
+Long story short, I figured out that the root of most of my depression is from of being around toxic people.
 They were the ones who are making me feel bad and depressed.
 And for some reason I can’t explain, I seem to slowly adopt their habits of being way to negative.

-I thought, I should stop hanging out with these people, and I’m doing this not because I want to make them feel left out.
-Rather, I’m doing this for myself, and for my self improvement.
 Then, from that moment on, I decided to “KonMari” (method of declutering/organizing) my friends and the people I interact often.
-If a person enters my definition of a toxic person, I try to interact less with that person.
-There are a few people where I don’t interact with anymore at all, unless necessary.
+If a person enters my definition of a toxic person, I try to interact less with that person, and only do when it’s really necessary.

-In the few months following that, I became more happy.
-I became less depressed, and started seeing other things in a new light.
-I learned to appreciate and spend more time to the things that deserve them, rather than spending them in an endless emo session with “friends” who probably also talk behind my back, anyway.
+In the few months following that, I felt that a huge weight has been lifted from my heart.
+I became happier – the kind of “happiness” that is not just a temporary feeling, and started seeing other things in a new light.
+I learned to appreciate little things and spend more time to the things that deserve them, rather than spending them in an endless “emo” session with “friends” who probably also talk behind my back, anyway.

 Photo credit: Gackt.